I Want to Build a New House, Where do I Start?

 Involve an Architect or Draughtsman

 The first step is to buy your land.
-A quick consult with an Architect or Draughtsman is worth your while to identify any building restrictions on the land and whether this will affect your new build and building design plans.
+Then, a quick consult with an Architect or Draughtsman is worth your while to identify any building restrictions on the land and whether this will affect your new build and building design plans.
 Your architect will then design your plans in consultation with you to specifically suit the size and shape of your section.

 Involve Your Builder from the Design Stage